 Each year, participants have to approve the Business Plan, which includes the strategy to achieve the targets as set out in the Investment Guidelines of the Terms and Conditions.
 For example, the outperformance of the three-year MSCI index and a target for the TER.
 The achievement of the targets is monitored on a monthly, quarterly and annual basis.

 We have frequent meetings with participants, at which we communicate market developments and the progress of the strategy implementation.
-In the current market environment, with political discussions on affordability, the impact of rent increases and (potential) new legislation on rent increases, we believe it is important to discuss Vesteda’s strategy as a socially responsible investor, especially when this pertains to decisions regarding tenant satisfaction, rent increases, sustainability and, specifically in 2020, our approach to supporting tenants during the COVID-19 pandemic.
+In the current market environment, with political discussions on affordability, the impact of rent increases and (potential) new legislation on rent increases, we believe it is important to discuss Vesteda’s strategy as a socially responsible investor, especially when this pertains to decisions regarding tenant satisfaction, rent increases and sustainability.

 Risk: Disruptive technology